Antisemitism in Venezuela: Accusations of Chávez antisemitism

+In 2013, president Nicolás Maduro responded to accusations by Claudio Epelman, director of the Latin American Jewish congress, that the solid presence and bolstering of relations with Iran among Latin American nations are furthering antisemitism on the continent.
+Maduro in response revealed that he himself along with Ernesto Villegas, minister of communication and information, had Jewish ancestry claiming he was sad about the fact that Epelman, who he knew and had met in Venezuela many times, was saying there's antisemitism in Venezuela and accusing him and Chávez of being part of it.
+Maduro added that "He can accuse me, but he should leave Chávez out of it" and said that being critical of Israel didn't mean you were being antisemitic.
+Maduro further explained that they respected the Jewish peoples deep socialist history, giving Karl Marx as an example while also saying that the Holocaust were committed by people of the far-right following the thoughts of Mussolini and Hitler rather than Lenin.

 SEBIN spying

 In January 2013, 50 documents were leaked by Analisis24 showing that SEBIN had been spying on "private information on prominent Venezuelan Jews, local Jewish organizations and Israeli diplomats in Latin America".
 Some info that was gathered by SEBIN operations included office photos, home addresses, passport numbers and travel itineraries.
 The leaked documents were believed to be authentic according to multiple sources which included the Anti-Defamation League, that stated, "It is chilling to read reports that the SEBIN received instructions to carry out clandestine surveillance operations against members of the Jewish community".